albaaguilera/Population-Synthesis/README.md

 This repository is based on methods from Aguilera et al. (2024) [1].

 ## Structure
-The github repository contains the following folders:
+The github repository contains the following folders and files:
-1. **Data** input information we use to construct the BNs.
+1. **Data** input information we use to construct the BN structures
-   - data_treated.py: cleans and harmonize the csv datasets.
+   - data_treated.py: clean and harmonize the csv datasets.
 3. **Models** construction of the BN structures (learnt, knowledge-based and hybrid)
    - create_knowledgebased.py
    - create_learnt.ipnyb
    - create_hybrid.py
+   - knowledgebased_model.pgmx
+   - learnt_model.pgmx
+   - hybrid_model.pgmx
-5. **Results** output of the models.
+5. **Results** output of the BN structures and validation of these samples
    - *samples*: synthetic populations generated with each model created.
    - *validation*: analysis to validate the synthetic populations (Wasserstein distances, regression lines and SRMSE).